LaurenzV/krilla/src/validation/PDF_UA1.md

 - krilla does not support encryption. 🔵

 # 7.17 Navigation
-- krilla does not enforce setting a document outline yet. 🔴
+- krilla enforces setting a document outline. 🟢
 - The fact that the outline should reflect the reading order is documented. 🟣
 - The fact that page labels should be semantically appropriate is documented. 🟣